Are all scholarships need based?

 We consider many factors when determining need, such as the number of family members and the cost of college education.
 As a general rule, if your EFC as determined by the FAFSA is more than the cost of attendance at the school, your student will not qualify for a need based scholarship.

-What is a Financial Aid Worksheet?
+What is a Financial Aid Award Letter?